Vram97/Calibration_App_For_Vision_Guided_Robots/README.md

 python3 measurement.py -p <string Image-path> -s <float Scale-Factor> -t <string type("numpy","csv","tsv")> -c <int Space sepaerated RGB code>

 ```
+### Measuring
+Press the Measure button to start measuring distances.
+  - Once in measure mode, select points on the displayed image using mouse
+    clicks.
+This highlights the hole closest to the user’s choice.
+On choosing the
+    second point, a line is drawn from start(Center of hole of start point) to goal
+    (Center of hole of goal point) with the length of the line specified.
+  - Any clicks beyond that over-write the second point.
+  - The Clear button clears all the data and takes the user out of measure mode.

 ## Results